hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 console.log(`Dogs belong to the species ${Dog.species}`);
 ```

-One common use of static properties is to keep track of all of the objects created by a constructor.
+One common use of static properties is to *keep track of all of the objects created by a constructor*.
 For instance:

 ```js
 function Dog(name, breed, weight) {